Shiv-Patil/Cludus/README.md

 ### With Docker

 3. Make sure you have Docker in your path.
-4. Paste the following into `dashboard/.env` -
+4. Append the following into `dashboard/.env` -
 ```
 MONGO_URL=...
 ```